60 Christmas Morning Breakfast Recipes That Are Santa-Approved

 Feeding a crowd?
 Don’t stand by the stove flipping pancakes; bake them in the oven instead.
 (You’re supposed to be opening presents right now anyway.)

 27. Sugared Holiday Bread

 The name pretty much says it all.
-This bread is pillowy-soft and sweet (and any leftovers would make excellent French toast…if you don’t devour it all at once).
+This bread is pillowy-soft and sweet (and any leftovers would make excellent French toast…if you don’t devour the whole loaf all at once).

 28. New Orleans-Style Beignets

 There’s no deep fryer required for these fluffy beauties.
 Put on a pot of coffee and queue up the jazzy Christmas tunes.

 29. Sweet Potato Rösti with Fried Eggs and Greens

 If a sweet potato and a latke had a very delicious baby, this would be it.
 The egg on top is optional, but highly recommended.